paul-nameless/tg/README.md

 # The voice note must be encoded with the Opus codec, and stored inside an OGG
 # container.
 Voice notes can have only a single audio channel.
 VOICE_RECORD_CMD = "ffmpeg -f avfoundation -i ':0' -c:a libopus -b:a 32k '{file_path}'"

+# You can customize chat and msg flags however you want.
+# By default words will be used for readability, but you can make
+# it as simple as one letter flags like in mutt or add emojies
+CHAT_FLAGS = {
+    "online": "●",
+    "pinned": "P",
+    "muted": "M",
+    "unread": "U",
+}
+MSG_FLAGS = {
+    "selected": "*",
+    "forwarded": "F",
+    "new": "N",
+    "unseen": "U",
+    "edited": "E",
+    "pending": "...",
+    "failed": "💩",
+}
 ```